Voya Financial (VOYA)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Regrettably, Voya Financial’s revenue grew at a mediocre 7.4% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the financials sector and is a tough starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Regrettably, Voya Financial’s revenue grew at a mediocre 7% compounded annual growth rate over the last five years.
+This was below our standard for the financials sector and is a rough starting point for our analysis.

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Voya Financial’s annualized revenue growth of 8.1% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+Voya Financial’s annualized revenue growth of 7.2% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.